dangazineu/tako/docs/designs/exec-workflow-engine.md

     - **Template Caching**: To optimize performance, templates are parsed once per workflow execution and the parsed representation is cached in-memory for the duration of the run.
 The initial design does not include hard limits on the template cache size, as the memory footprint is expected to be minimal for typical workflows.
 No hard limit will be imposed.

 4.  **State & Resumption**:
-    - State is saved to `~/.tako/state/<run-id>.json` after each step.
-The file is checksummed to detect corruption.
-If the state file is found to be corrupt, the run fails.
-While there is no automatic recovery in the initial version, state file versioning and incremental backups are being considered for future releases to improve resilience.
+    - **State Persistence**: State is saved to `~/.tako/state/<run-id>.json` after each step completes successfully.
+This ensures that the state file always represents a consistent, completed step.
+    - **Corruption Detection**: The state file is checksummed to detect corruption.
+If the state file is found to be corrupt during a resume operation, the run fails with a clear error.
+    - **State Backups**: To improve resilience against corruption, before writing a new state file, the engine will create a backup of the previous state file (e.g., `<run-id>.json.bak`).
+If the primary state file is found to be corrupt, the engine will automatically attempt to fall back to the backup file.
-    - To resume, a user runs `tako exec --resume <run-id>`.
+    - **Resumption**: To resume, a user runs `tako exec --resume <run-id>`.
+The engine will load the state and continue execution from the next step.
     - **Idempotency**: It is the responsibility of the workflow author to design steps to be idempotent, especially in workflows that are expected to be resumed.
 The engine does not provide any guarantees about partially completed steps.
     - **Cross-Repository Consistency**: The engine does not provide transactional guarantees for state changes across multiple repositories.
 A failure in one repository's workflow does not automatically roll back changes in another.
+    - **Future Enhancements**: For future releases, more advanced recovery mechanisms are being considered, such as deeper state validation against the workflow schema and tools for manual state inspection and repair.

 5.  **Long-Running Steps**:
     - Steps can be marked as `long_running: true`.
 When the engine encounters such a step, it will start the step's container and then immediately persist the workflow state and exit, returning the `<run-id>` to the user.